-The Classic Beef Recipes You Need to Know How to Cook
+The Classic Beef Dishes You Need to Know How to Cook

 Red Wine and Caramelized Onion Pot Roast

 The magical dinner duo of meat and potatoes takes center stage in this classic roast beef entrée.
 Sear the roast in a skillet, then slow-cook with oodles of veggies, beef broth, and a bit of vino.
 In a rush?
 You can get this rib-sticking meal on the table in less than an hour with a pressure cooker.

 Bowl o' Red